Check if your immigration status lets you get benefits and help with housing

 The rules end 5 years after you arrive - or earlier if the family member who signed the maintenance undertaking dies.

-You can claim any other benefits if you meet the eligibility rules, for example Personal Independence Payment, Adult Disability Payment or Attendance Allowance.
+You can claim any other benefits if you meet the eligibility rules, for example Adult Disability Payment, Attendance Allowance or Pension Age Disability Payment.

 If you don’t have indefinite leave, you can’t claim any public funds.
 This is called having a ‘no public funds condition’.
 You’ll only be in this situation if the family member who signed the maintenance undertaking was a refugee who didn’t have indefinite leave.